-Here’s what to know about wealth management, including whom it's designed for and how it compares to asset management.
+Here’s what you need to know about wealth management, including how it works and how it compares to asset management.

 What Is Wealth Management?

-The premise of wealth management is that people who have a high net worth may require more extensive services than those offered by traditional financial advisors.
-Those with millions—perhaps even billions of dollars—may have complex investment portfolios, complicated tax situations, various businesses, ownership interests, and other specific needs that are unlikely to apply to average investors.
+People who have a high net worth may need more services than those offered by traditional financial advisors.
+Those with millions—perhaps even billions of dollars—may have complex portfolios, complicated tax situations, and other needs that are unlikely to apply to average investors.

-Wealth managers may be able to leverage a wide range of financial products and services to address a specific set of requirements.
-Although clients pay a special wealth management fee, they receive customized strategies designed specifically with their finances in mind.
+Wealth managers often have access to a wider range of financial products and services.
+Although clients pay a fee, they receive strategies designed with their finances in mind.

 - Investment management and advice, including retirement planning